FeryGritli/crypto-sentiment-whales/README.md

 - pandas, matplotlib, seaborn, scikit-learn, TextBlob

-# Updated on 24/07/2025
 # Crypto Sentiment and Whale Activity: Lag-Lead Dynamics between Retail and Large Players

 This project explores how retail sentiment (from Reddit, Twitter, and news from Cryptopanic) and whale activity (large on-chain transactions) interact in the crypto market—focusing on BTC, ETH, SOL, and USDT.
-We analyze whether whale actions lead or follow crowd mood, and how both may impact market behavior.
+We analyze whether whale actions lead or follow crowd mood, and how we can use sentiment to predict Whales activity.

 **Project Structure:**
 - `data/raw`: Original datasets